 6. Store your eggs like this.

 Crack all your eggs and store them in a single container.
 This is perfect for omelettes and scrambled eggs.
-Bringing a dozen eggs not only takes up room but will also, at least for me, induce unwanted stress.
+Bringing a dozen eggs not only takes up a lot of room but will also, at least for me, induce unwanted stress.
 Nuh-uh.

 7. Consider chia parfaits or overnight oats for breakfast.

-Add Strawberry Coconut Overnight Oats or Blueberry Overnight Oats to your meal planner
+Add Strawberry Coconut Overnight Oats or Blueberry Overnight Oats to your client’s meal plan.

 You can bring a large batch in one container, scoop out your portion every morning and top with fruit.
 It's easy, affordable and makes several servings.
 Chia parfaits and overnight oats are also tasty, nutritious and don't take up much space.
 To make even more room, bring a pre-mixed bag of oats, chia seeds, hemp hearts and cinnamon which you can just add hot water to.